- Debasish Chakraborty, Ph.D.

 - Roland Warfield, M.B.A., C.P.A., C.I.A., C.G.M.A.

-This major is designed for the Adult Degree Program students.
+This major is designed for the Online Bachelor’s Degree & Certificate Program students.
 Students not enrolled in that program should consult with their advisor to determine whether this major is appropriate, based on learning and career goals.
-For more information about the Adult Degree Program, contact the Office of Adult Studies at 724-838-4208 or firstname.lastname@example.org.
+For more information about the Online Bachelor’s Degree & Certificate Program, contact the Office of Graduate and Online Studies at 724-838-4208 or email@example.com.

-All candidates for the Bachelor of Science degree in healthcare administration must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement, and the required courses for the major.
+All candidates for the Bachelor of Science degree in business administration must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement, and the required courses for the major and develop competency in written and verbal business communication skills.

 A minimum of 120 credits is required.